Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - Real-time detection of rooted/jailbroken devices with appropriate warnings
   - Security risk assessment with recommended mitigation actions
   - Graceful feature degradation when security risks are detected
-  - **NEW**: Malware detection integration with regular security scans
+  - Malware detection integration with regular security scans
-  - **NEW**: Device integrity monitoring with behavioral analysis
+  - Device integrity monitoring with behavioral analysis
-  - **NEW**: Security score dashboard with improvement recommendations
+  - Security score dashboard with improvement recommendations
-  - **NEW**: Threat intelligence integration for emerging security risks
+  - Threat intelligence integration for emerging security risks
-  - **NEW**: Security education resources for users to improve device security
+  - Security education resources for users to improve device security

 **User Story**: As a user, I want my data to be GDPR and CCPA compliant.